Scavenger233/Academic/CS4004 Testing/Testing Notes.md

 Here’s a summary of the key points and exam highlights from the lecture on "Functional Testing":

 1. **What is Functional Testing**:
-   - Functional testing derives test cases from software specifications, focusing on testing system behavior as defined by functional requirements.
+   - Functional testing derives test cases from **software specification**s, focusing on testing system behavior as defined by functional requirements.
-   - It’s also known as specification-based or black-box testing, where the internal code is not directly examined.
+   - It’s also known as **specification-based** or **black-box testing**, where the internal code is not directly examined.

 2. **Random vs. Systematic Testing**:
    - **Random Testing** involves randomly selecting inputs but can be ineffective at finding rare issues.
    - **Systematic Testing** (often used in functional testing) carefully selects inputs, especially targeting cases likely to reveal faults, like boundary values.

 3. **Equivalence Class Partitioning**:
-   - Partitioning the input space into equivalence classes (ECs) allows testers to select representative test cases from each class.
+   - Partitioning the input space into equivalence classes (ECs) allows testers to **select representative test cases** from each class.
-   - This approach improves test coverage by focusing on “dense” areas of the input space where faults are likely to occur, especially around boundaries.
+   - This approach improves test coverage by **focusing** on “dense” areas of the input space **where faults are likely to occur**, especially around boundaries.

 4. **Why Use Functional Testing**:
    - Functional testing effectively identifies missing logic errors, is cost-effective, and can be applied at various levels (e.g., unit, integration, and system).